The Charlotte Pike

 Of the Sun and Moon painted upon rocks -

 "About two miles below the road, which crosses Harpeth River, from Nashville to Charlotte, is a bend of the river…About six miles from it is a large rock,, on the side of the river, with a perpendicular face of 70 or 80 feet altitude.
-On it below the top some distance, and on the side, are painted the sun and moon in yellow colours, which have not faded since the white people first knew it.
-The figure of the sun is six feet in diameter: The figure of the moon, is of the old moon…The painting on Big Harpeth, before spoken of, is more than 80 feet from the water, and 30 or 40 below the summit…The painting is neatly executed, and was performed at an immense hazard of the operator.
+On it below the top some distance, and on the side, are painted the sun and moon in yellow colors, which have not faded since the white people first knew it.
+The figure of the sun is six feet in diameter: The figure of the moon, is of the old moon…The painting on Big Harpeth, before spoken of, is more than 80 feet from the water, and 30 or 40 below the summit…The painting is neatly executed and was performed at an immense hazard of the operator.
 It must have been for a sacred purpose, and as an object of adoration.
 What other motive was capable of inciting to a work so perilous, laborious and expensive, as those paintings must have been?
 By what means (was the skilled artist) let down, and placed near enough to operate?
 And for what reward did he undertake so dangerous a work?” (pages 113 – 115)

 Above: These are two of the best photographs ever taken of Paint Rock.
 Thanks to the latest drone technology many hard-to-reach archeological sites are now easily accessible via drone.